laurisolivares-dev/ai-job-market-analysis/README.md

 I look forward to applying these skills in professional environments and continuing my learning path in data engineering tools and pipelines.

+Through this project, I’ve built confidence in my data analysis and communication skills, preparing me for future roles where translating data into strategy is key.
+I’m now ready to take on larger-scale projects involving automation, pipelines, and real-time data ingestion.

 ---

 ## 🔄 Next Steps